 A marketplace is a deemed supplier if it facilitates:

-New record keeping obligations will be introduced for online marketplaces even if the marketplace is not considered to be a deemed supplier.
+New record keeping obligations are also introduced for online marketplaces even if the marketplace is not considered to be a deemed supplier.
 Under the new rules, they will still require to keep records of their transactions.
 These records should be kept for at least 10 years in order to be made available electronically to the EU member state authorities should they are requested.

 If sellers have difficulties in collecting taxes during checkout or they do not want to register for the IOSS then they could opt for the special arrangements scheme.
 This is an alternative simplified way of collecting import VAT in case the IOSS is not used.
 This is applicable only for consignments below €150 and only if the EU country of destination of the goods is the same EU country of importation.

 In this case, the seller does not charge VAT at the moment of sale but VAT is requested from the final recipient of the goods (buyer) by the company presenting the goods to customs.
 This company can be a courier company or postal carrier.
 VAT can be collected from the customer before delivery or at the moment of delivery.
 Different ways of collecting VAT from consumers exist and multiple applications are being developed in order to facilitate this collection procedure.